First Wetherspoon opens

 Wetherspoon wins the prestigious Supreme Award at the British Institute of Innkeeping Training Awards (NITAs) for the second successive year.
 Since then, we have been awarded a total of eight NITAs, recognising the quality of training provided at all levels.

-We begin our ongoing relationship with the charity CLIC Sargent (Cancer & Leukaemia in Children).
+We begin our ongoing relationship with the charity CLIC Sargent (now called Young Lives vs Cancer).
 Our aim was to raise £500,000.
 The relationship is still going from strength to strength, with more than £11 million raised by our staff and customers.

 600th pub opens

-The 600th Wetherspoon pub opens, The Winter Gardens, Harrogate, North Yorkshire.
+The 600th Wetherspoon pub opens – The Winter Gardens (Harrogate).